moodymudskipper/tabs/README.md

 Very rough sketch, many things are likely to change or break.

-On github for the issue tracker mainly.

 {tabs} extends {rstudioapi} to be able to conveniently close or move tabs, show diffs between unsaved and saved, restore tabs from cache etc.

-It’s been developped because it’s needed for {tricks} but has general features that fit better in a separate package.

 ## Installation